Got an idea for a marketplace and can’t wait to implement it?

 - Hosting, deployment, and backups of the front-end part is still the responsibility of the marketplace builder

 #4 Platform as a Service (PaaS)

-One solution to rule them all.
-“Platform as a Service” or “Marketplace Platform” appears to be the most enterprise-flavour type of a marketplace tech approach.
+One solution is to rule them all.
+“Platform as a Service” or “Marketplace Platform” appears to be the most enterprise-flavor type of marketplace tech approach.
 PaaS is a digital platform that allows people to build marketplaces and services by using the Internet.

 While a marketplace builder is free to build, the UI and logic is provided by the platform (similar to CMS) and around its APIs (like in the “API case”), the deployment and administration are done through the platform portal interface.
 Simply put, it’s a blend of open-source CMS, API as a Service and vendor hosting.
 Of course, such an approach has its benefits and drawbacks.

 The advantage here is that it gives a great deal of flexibility within the realm of customization.
 Another perk is that you don’t have to choose between front end and back end – the platform has got you covered on both sides.
 The downside is that you’re tied to the platform’s grid of deployment and scaling servers.
 For some, this means no hassle with DevOps and support.
 For others, it can lead to lock-in and scaling problems.

 Pros of PaaS

 - Vendor support and consulting for both front-end and back-end parts of a marketplace

 - Vendor dependency in terms of deployment and scaling